tenlevels/PakUI/README.md

 - **Karim**
   Developed the NDS pak, adding valuable functionality to the project.

+- **Froist**
+  For hosting and maintaining the Sleep Mode Fork files that make this feature possible.

 ### Testing & Feedback
 - **Ry, Lonko, and Sun**
   Offered thorough testing and invaluable feedback that greatly refined the user experience.
 Thanks Sun for uploading the files!